Meles-Z/dart_tutorial/router_app/README.md

-# router_app
+# Router App

-## Getting started
+## Getting Started

-first clone github repository
+**1. Clone the GitHub repository:**

-run the project you clone
+**2. Run the project you cloned:**

-when you run the project you get the home screen that have add task button click on the add task button then it will route you in new page that can enter your title, description and date time format click on add button. this button can routed back to the homepage and show the the created task
+Follow the instructions specific to the project for running it locally.

+**3. Home Screen:**

+When you run the project, you will see the home screen with an "Add Task" button.

+**4. Add a Task:**

+- Click on the "Add Task" button.
+- You will be redirected to a new page where you can enter your title, description, and date-time format.
+- Click on the "Add" button.
+- You will be routed back to the home page, and the created task will be displayed.

-## To edit task
+## To Edit a Task

-click on the container or ui part of created task then they will redirect you new screen called edit screen then edit what you want click on update button the button also redirect to the home page and it will show you what you change
+**1. Access the Edit Screen:**

+- Click on the container or UI part of the created task.
+- You will be redirected to a new screen called "Edit Screen."

+**2. Edit Task Details:**

+- Make the desired changes to the task.

+**3. Update the Task:**

+- Click on the "Update" button.
+- You will be redirected to the home page, where the updated task details will be displayed.

+---

 Done!!